-- Rarity of death among children - Immeasurable parental distress at loss of child - Unrealistic expectations or denial of parents - Association of palliative care with "giving up" or hopelessness - Provider sense of failure when a child dies - Difficulty in determining prognosis - Lack of symptom assessment tools - Lack of knowledge regarding pediatric dosing of symptom-relief medications - Fragmentation of medical and psychosocial/spiritual services for children - Lack of adequately trained pediatric hospice professionals - Lack of comprehensive, coordinated pediatric palliative care programs - Inadequate education for providers and families about palliative care services facilitated outpatient end-of-life care and a greater ability to satisfy the preferences of patients and their families [394].
+- Rarity of death among children - Immeasurable parental distress at loss of child - Unrealistic expectations or denial of parents - Association of palliative care with "giving up" or hopelessness - Provider sense of failure when a child dies - Difficulty in determining prognosis - Lack of symptom assessment tools - Lack of knowledge regarding pediatric dosing of symptom-relief medications - Fragmentation of medical and psychosocial/spiritual services for children - Lack of adequately trained pediatric hospice professionals - Lack of comprehensive, coordinated pediatric palliative care programs - Inadequate education for providers and families about palliative care patient by year of initial consult more than tripled, from 5.1 in 2007 to 16.1 in 2014, substantiating that patients were seen with increasing regularity and sustained continuity from the time of consultation [400].
+In the early years of the program, the primary patients' goal of care at initial consultation was focused on "comfort only," but this shifted over time to a "goal of cure," which increased from 25% of patients in 2008 to 58% in 2014.
+Following the pilot year, there was also a shift in patients' location of death from primarily inpatient settings to increased use of outpatient settings.
+The authors were unable to determine the preferred location of death, but increased use of outpatient locations suggest that increased availability of palliative care services facilitated outpatient end-of-life care and a greater ability to satisfy the preferences of patients and their families [400].
 This led the American Society of Clinical Oncology to recommend palliative care services for all high risk oncology patients.
-Yet, as stated, both adult and pediatric oncologists refer only a small proportion of patients to palliative care services, and then it is late in the disease course when the goal of cure is no longer an option [395; 396; 397; 398].
+Yet, as stated, both adult and pediatric oncologists refer only a small proportion of patients to palliative care services, and then it is late in the disease course when the goal of cure is no longer an option [401; 402; 403; 404].

-Source: [173; 343; 346; 348; 394; 398; 401; 402; 404; 405; 406]
+Source: [178; 349; 352; 354; 400; 404; 407; 408; 410; 411; 412]